Partners: Slipstream, Latin United Community Housing Association

 - Exploiting and minimizing solar gain strategically

-Before construction was completed in late 2018, Slipstream embedded energy and air quality monitoring equipment throughout the Passive House building as well as a neighboring, similar multifamily building.
-These two buildings will be compared to one another as data is collected and analyzed across 2019.
+Before construction was completed in late 2018, the project team embedded energy and air quality monitoring equipment throughout the Passive House building as well as a neighboring multi-family building constructed to ENERGY STAR® standards.
+The two buildings were monitored from November 2018 through October 2020 to examine and compare differences in energy consumption, operating costs and indoor air quality.